marskar/BIOF309_Fall2017/README.md

 * Homework:
   - Find a cool notebook to share with the class!
   - Add a link to the notebook to the "cool-notebooks" channel on our [class Slack team](https://biof309.slack.com)
-  - Prepare a 1-minute presentation (no powerpoint!) to introduce yourself and your chosen notebook next class.
+  - Prepare a 1-minute presentation (no powerpoint!) to introduce yourself and your chosen notebook next class

 **Week 2 (Sept 18 2017):**